gL1nt/Cirrus/README.md

 # Cirrus

 ## Introduction
 Cirrus is an easy to use python script that launches RSA common factor attacks on live hosts.
-If a pair of hosts are found to contain a common factor in their moduli, two SSL certificates are created in the current directory in PEM format.
+If a pair of hosts are found to contain a common factor in their moduli, two SSL private certificates are created in the current directory in PEM format.
 Ideal targets for Cirrus include

 * Subnets belonging to cloud hosting providers who clone the same VM over and over again
 * Subnets of virtual servers in general